The Incyte Ingenuity Awards in Vitiligo™

 Encouraging innovation within the vitiligo community

-We are pleased to announce that the American Academy of Dermatology and VStrong Vitiligo Support Community are the recipients of the 2022 Incyte Ingenuity Awards in vitiligo!
+We are pleased to announce that the University of Virginia School of Medicine and Grassroots Comedy are the recipients of the 2025 Incyte Ingenuity Awards in Vitiligo!
 Both proposals offer innovative ways to address the unique challenges faced by people living with vitiligo.

 award-winning projects.